Raising public awareness

 Ratification of international conventions

 The development of strong international legal basis is at the core of an efficient transnational cooperation for a constructive fight against the traffic.
-The ratification of the two main international instruments, namely the UNESCO 1970 Convention and the UNIDROIT 1995 Convention, is a basic requirement, and countries can’t possibly fight the traffic and hope for the restitution of stolen objects without signing these international instruments.
+The ratification of the two main international instruments, namely the UNESCO 1970 Convention and the UNIDROIT 1995 Convention, is a basic requirement, and countries can hardly fight the traffic and hope for the restitution of stolen objects without signing these international instruments or implementing their basic principles.

 Logo of the UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property.
 Photo: UNESCO